InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Experiments

-The results in Tab.~\ref{tab1_1} illustrates the instance-matching accuracy on Nr3D and Sr3D datasets.
-The results surprisingly show that our {{InstanceRefer}} achieves 38.8\% on Nr3D (labeled by human) and 48.0\% on Sr3D (labeled by machine), which are {\textbf{3.2\%}} and {\textbf{8.2\%}} higher than ReferIt3DNet.
-The experiment proves that our proposed perception modules can be the effective components for accurate grounding on scenes of point clouds and enhance the pure instance-matching performance, thus outperforming ScanRefer for 3D VG on point clouds.
+The results in Table~\ref{tab1_1} illustrate the instance-matching accuracy on the Nr3D and Sr3D datasets.
+Our proposed {{InstanceRefer}} achieves top-ranked results on both the Nr3D and Sr3D datasets.
+The experiments prove that our proposed perception modules are effective components for accurate grounding on the scenes of point clouds and boost the pure instance-matching performances significantly.
+As a result, our {{InstanceRefer}} manifests a stronger capacity than ScanRefer and TGNN on the 3D point cloud VG task.

-Visualization results produced by ScanRefer and by our method are displayed in Fig.~\ref{fig5}.
+Visualization results produced by ScanRefer and by our method are displayed in Figure~\ref{fig5}.
 Predicted boxes are marked green if they have an IoU score higher than 0.5, otherwise, they are marked red.
-Failure cases of ScanRefer indicate that its architecture cannot handle spatial relations to distinguish ambiguous objects.
-On the contrary, InstanceRefer can accurately localize the described object even in very complex scenarios with long textual descriptions (\eg the first and second columns).
+Failure cases of ScanRefer illustrate that its architecture cannot distinguish ambiguous objects according to their spatial relations.
+On the contrary, InstanceRefer can accurately localize the described objects even in the complex scenarios with the long textual descriptions, \eg, the results in the first and second columns show our accurate instance selection and the fifth columns illustrates our method can generate bounding box more finely.